centroid457/bus_user/README.md

 ********************************************************************************
 ## USAGE EXAMPLES
-See tests and sourcecode for other examples.
+See tests, sourcecode and docstrings for other examples.

 ------------------------------
 ### 1. example1.py